g23988/CDA_resource/README.md

 ## 重點節錄

+### IAM
+- IAM consists of the following
+- users
+- Groups (A way to group our users and apply polices to them collectively)
+- Roles
+- Policy Documents

 ### VPC Summary
 - Think of a VPC as a logical datacenter in AWS.
 - Consists of IGW'S (Or Virtual Private Gateways),Route Tables , Network Access Control Lists, Subnets ,Security Groups.